 The general rule in busy restaurants is that all potential hazards to customers and staff must be eliminated as soon as they are identified.
 As a customer you should expect to be served by reasonably competent individuals.
 Injuries to restaurant customers most often result from negligence on the part of the restaurant's staff.
 An employee cleaning floor surfaces may leave them wet or covered with residue cleaning fluids, presenting a clear danger to customers.
 Where such hazards exist and cannot be immediately resolved staff are obliged to provide protective barriers and clear warning signs for customers.
-McDonalds must also ensure there are an adequate number of staff to deal with such risks.
-The same dangers are faced by restaurant employees, along with additional threats such as burns from hot surfaces (know as McDonalds accident at work burns) and cuts from sharp kitchen implements.
-Often customers have been burnt at drive through McDonalds when being handed hot drinks and the lids have not been secured properly.
-These burns at McDonalds receive high compensation amounts for the scarring.
-We have successfully obtained compensation for injuries at drive through McDonalds.
-Both customers and staff may also bring a product liability claim against McDonalds if they have been poisoned or made sick by poorly prepared food or beverages.
-Accidents in McDonalds should be immediately reported to management and recorded in their accident book.
+McDonald's must also ensure there are an adequate number of staff to deal with such risks.
+The same dangers are faced by restaurant employees, along with additional threats such as burns from hot surfaces and cuts from sharp kitchen implements.
+Often customers have been burnt at a drive thru McDonald's when being handed hot drinks and the lids have not been secured properly.
+These burns at McDonald's receive high compensation amounts for the scarring.
+We have successfully obtained compensation for injuries at drive through McDonald's.
+Both customers and staff may also bring a product liability claim against McDonald's if they have been poisoned or made sick by poorly prepared food or beverages.
+Accidents in McDonald's should be immediately reported to management and recorded in their accident book.
 Details of any witnesses to the accident should be taken, along with photos of the scene or hazard.

 Bartletts Solicitors has successfully claimed compensation for guests injured at restaurants both in the UK and abroad.
 Our firm has been using the law to protect and support our clients since 1860 and is fully regulated, serving clients all over England and Wales.
 Bartletts offers free legal advice, no win no fee agreements and the expertise of over 50 professional legal staff.
 Our firm is Authorised and Regulated by the Solicitors Regulation Authority.
 We are also a member of the Law Society's Personal Injury Panel.

-Mr C was injured when he tripped over a wheelchair ramp leading into a McDonalds restaurant in London.
-The ramp had not been clamped together properly, and the edges of the two sections had pulled apart, leaving a gap.
+Mr C was injured when he tripped over a wheelchair ramp leading into a McDonald's restaurant in London.

-Mr L was visiting a McDonalds restaurant when he slipped on a wet floor, straining muscles in his back and spraining his wrist as he attempted to break his fall.
-In later transpired that the branch had run out of their normal floor cleaning fluid.
+Mr L was visiting a McDonald's restaurant when he slipped on a wet floor, straining muscles in his back and spraining his wrist.